-Going on a safari is an incredible experience and one of the best ways to remember everything you see is to take photos.
-However, safari photography is very different to snapping a picture with your smartphone so we’ve put together these five tips to help you take the very best pictures during your safari.
+But safari photography is different than snapping a picture with your smartphone.
+We’ve put together these ten tips to help you take the best pictures during your safari.

-Let’s get started!
+So let’s get started!

 1. Bring the Right Gear and Learn How to Use It

-You should also bring along a tripod for support, spare batteries and extra memory cards – the last thing you want is to run out of memory space.
+You should also bring along a tripod for support, extra batteries, and extra memory cards.
+The last thing you want is to run out of memory space.

 2. Be Patient

-Don’t be hasty and move on to the next animal after only taking a few pictures.
-You never know what might happen!
-If you come across a heard of zebras, sit with them for a while – other animals might show up or they could start displaying beautiful and interesting behaviour.
-The best way to get good photos is to wait and watch.
+Don’t move on to the next animal after only taking a few pictures.
+If you come across a heard of Zebras, sit with them for a while.
+Other animals might show up, or they could start displaying beautiful and interesting behavior.

 3. Light and Composition